mlaursen/npm-packages/packages/release-script/README.md

   // An optional flag if the build step should be skipped. `!buildCommand` by default
   // skipBuild: process.argv.includes("--skip-build"),

-  // This is useful for monorepos where only a single Github release needs to
-  // be created.
-Defaults to `JSON.parse(await readFile("package.json)).name`
-  // mainPackage: "{{PACKAGE_NAME}}",

   // If the version message needs to be customized.
 The following is the default
   // versionMessage: "build(version): version package",